I am a Mdewakanton Dakota rights activist with several

 change this river's profane and derogatory name.

-When Don Wedll, the long range planner for the Mille Lacs Band Of Ojibwe, gave me feedback in respect
+When Don Wedll was the long range planner for the Mille Lacs Band Of Ojibwe, he gave me feedback in respect

 to what prominent members of the